1. Timelines

 Among them:

-• The remnants of the ancient Dragon Realms
+• The remnants of the ancient Dragon Realms (see: Our Forlorn Fathers).

-• The scattered fragments of the Revenant Titan, Eyes of Stars
+• The scattered fragments of the Revenant Titan, Eyes of Stars.

-• The lingering influence of the Infinitum Cult
+• The lingering influence of the Infinitum Cult and the Infinity Shards which they coveted.

 The question remains—will this generation continue the cycle of destruction, or forge a new destiny?